I’ve been through 3 recessions now in my career.

 Search Engine Optimization.

 Some business owners have it in their heads that SEO is an optional activity.
-It isn’t – it’s as optional as the phonebook was for you 30 years ago.
+It isn’t – it’s as optional as the phonebook was for you 30 years ago for your water damage internet marketing program

 So, the only thing you need to consider now is who you use and why you use them.
 This is especially true considering that this industry is similar to construction, where for every 25 SEO companies you talk to, you might bump into one or two that actually knows how to generate revenue.